Drekkg/bug-alert-frontend66/README.md

   ![edit project page](src/assets/edit_project_page.png)

 **Add Project Page**
-The add project page contains a form for the relative information.
+The add project page contains a form for the relavant information.

 - The project name
 - A description of the project